jeffseagard/agentframework-aifoundry/README.md

 Notes/tips:
 - In my demo I had created a seperate python virtual environment per Part
-- You need to az login to Azure with your credential to get the demos to work
+- You need to az login to Azure with your credentials to get the demos to work